Idealization.

 A Rejection

 There is a level of abandonment within this, even if it is slightly lower.
-They see your rejection as a loss of love and are fragile to it.
+They see your rejection as a loss of love and are fragile.

 As the narcissist doesn’t like to look weak, they won’t show everyone their response rage, they will just show you.